jdrouet/jdrouet.github.io/content/posts/202503170800-search-engine-part-1.md

 +++
-title = "Search engine storage layer" description = "Or how to write on disk efficiently in the browser or any other device." date = 2025-03-17
+title = "Building a search engine from scratch, in Rust: part 1" description = "Or how to write on disk efficiently in the browser or any other device." date = 2025-03-17